Bounty-Blocks/bountyblocks-web3/README.md

 BountyBlocks began as an on-chain bug bounty platform and has evolved into a web3 Verifiable Bounty Ledger (VBL).

 We strengthen transparency and community.
 With BountyBlocks:
- - Sponsors prevent vulnerabilities from disrupting their products.
+ - Sponsors prevent and identify vulnerabilities from disrupting their products.
- - Ethical hackers remediate issues for monetary rewards (e.g., USDF bounties) and reputational rewards (NFT credentials)—staying pseudonymous while proving capability.
+ - Ethical hackers remediate issues for monetary rewards (e.g., USDF bounties) and reputational rewards (NFT credentials) staying anonymous while proving capability.

 Our solution is token-agnostic: sponsors fund in one asset; hackers claim in another via on-chain swaps.
-The VBL automates quotes, routing, and slippage, and records assets, rates, and proofs for audit.
+The VBL automates quotes, routing, slippage, records assets, rates, and proofs for audit.

 Built on Flow for programmable issue management and atomic payouts, and Walrus for privacy-preserving evidence and selective disclosure, BountyBlocks delivers an end-to-end, transparent, auditable bounty workflow.